-If you have been involved in a blind spot accident, you might be left wondering who is at fault.
-Until an investigation is completed, it might be hard to determine which driver is to be blame.
+However, that will only be determined until full investigation is completed of the car accident is completed.
 In some cases, both drivers share liability.
 You might be able to pursue a personal injury claim against the other driver in such situations.

 The kind of vehicle that is hit can also impact the visibility area of the blind spot.
 As an example, a tractor-trailer might be noticed outside a blind spot while a motorcycle, which is smaller, would not.

-Usually Who Is At Fault in a Blind Spot Accident?
+Who’s At Fault in a Blind Spot Accident?

 While every driver has a responsibility to check his or her mirrors and turn their heads to double-check the sides of the car, the fault for a blind spot accident usually falls on the driver who merged into the blind spot.
 In most states, the laws indicate that a driver shouldn’t make a lane change until he is sure that they can make that change safely.

 If a driver hits a car in his or her blind spot, then the car in the blind spot has not moved there safely, so they have acted in a negligent manner.
 If you can prove the other driver was negligent, you have strong foundation for your personal injury claim.

 If you were involved in a blind spot accident, you need to prove the other driver was negligent and did not have the right of way in the car accident.